 Impact factor (IF) can be defined as the frequency with which a particular number of articles from a scientific journal are cited within the last few years.
 Impact factor help reveal the importance of a journal.
 Impact factors can also be used to rank the available literature in a specific field of research (“What is considered a good impact factor?”
 2017).
 For example, if any selected articles have been cited numerous times, the journal that has published those articles is more likely to be highly ranked.

-The calculation of impact factors follows clear rules, and it’s usually done on a two-year basis (“Measuring Your Impact: Impact Factor, Citation Analysis, and other Metrics: Journal Impact Factor (IF)” 2018).
+Medical research is a challenging path characterized by multiple milestones.
+Scientific publishing is often the last obstacle researchers need to overcome.
+In the end, reporting the findings, including negative results, fosters interoperability and transparency.
+To measure research success, impact factors have become vital indicators of scientific progress.The calculation of impact factors follows clear rules, and it’s usually done on a two-year basis (“Measuring Your Impact: Impact Factor, Citation Analysis, and other Metrics: Journal Impact Factor (IF)” 2018).
 The impact factor of a publication can be calculated via the following formula: A divided by B. In other words, to calculate the 2018 impact factor of a journal, researchers will need two factors: A) the total number of 2018 citations to all of the papers published by a given journal in 2016 and 2017; and B) the total number of citable research pieces published by the same journal between 2016 and 2017 (“Impact factors: arbiter of excellence?”
 2003).

-One of the most prominent places that provide impact factors and ranking is the Journal Citation Reports (JCR) (“What is considered a good impact factor?”
+It’s interesting to mention that Eugene Garfield initially created the impact factor calculation to evaluate all articles available for listing in Current Contents.
+Note that as impact factors cover the previous two years (before the year of interest), these indexes show the influence a journal may have during the first two years of publication.One of the most prominent places that provide impact factors and ranking is the Journal Citation Reports (JCR) (“What is considered a good impact factor?”
 2017).
 The platform covers articles in various areas of research, such as science and technology.
 It includes various indicators, such as cited half-life, source data listing, different categories, publisher information, citation counts, and of course, impact factors.
 Eigenfactors can also be employed, which can show how often a journal is likely to be used by researchers.
 The JCR database tracks the impact factors of more than 12,061 journals.
 Impact factors range from 0 to over 10.
 Note that in 2016, only 213 journal titles, which is around 2% of all articles, received a high ranking, of 10+ (“What is considered a good impact factor?”
 2017).

 Impact factors and number of journals